KaeyaBuilds/artifact-and-weapon/README.md

 # The ultimate Kaeya artifact and weapon ranking
 Join our Discord at: https://discord.gg/CewbQqQATp

+Here we provide a comprehensive ranking of the best weapons for Kaeya and the artifacts you want to build for each weapon.

 Physical Kaeya best weapon and artifacts:

 | Sword                              | Refinement | Artifact  | Mainstat sand/gob/circ | Substat ATK%/CR/CD | Average DMG | Comparison |